 A bowl of taco pasta skillet.
 There are sliced tomatoes, sliced jalapenos, ground beef, zucchini, carrots, and fresh parsley.

-If stored properly in an airtight container, the one-pot taco pasta skillet will keep in the fridge for 4-5 days
+If stored properly in an airtight container, it will keep in the fridge for 4-5 days.

 Can I Use Another Meat Besides Ground Beef?